-Section 2.
-Relation to literature on Middle East and global inequality measurement in Middle East countries.
-A number of papers have argued that income inequalities within these countries do not seem to be particularly high by international standards, and therefore that that the source of dissatisfaction might lie elsewhere (see in particular Halsny and Verne (2013); see also World Bank (2012) and Bibi and Nabli, 2010).
-This somewhat surprising fact, coined "the Enigma of Inequality" (UNDP, 2012) or the "Arab Inequality Puzzle" (World Bank, 2015), has produced a rising literature on inequality in the region (see Ncube and Anyanwu, 2012; Hassine, 2015, Hlasny and Verme, 2015, Roy van der Weide et al. 2016, or Assaad et al. 2017).
+2. Relation to literature on Middle East and global inequality

+The study of the evolution of income and consumption inequality using household surveys is a well-established tradition in a number of countries in the Middle East (see e.g. Wahba, 1996 and 2009 and Said, 2007, in the case of Egypt).
+In addition, following the Arab Spring movement, there has been renewed interest in inequality measurement in these countries.
+A number of papers have argued that national-level income inequality does not seem to be particularly high by international standards, and therefore that the source of dissatisfaction might lie elsewhere (see in particular Halsny and Verne, 2013; see also World Bank, 2012, and Bibi and Nabli, 2010).
+This somewhat surprising fact, coined "the Enigma of Inequality" (UNDP, 2012) or the "Arab Inequality Puzzle" (World Bank, 2015), has produced a rising literature on inequality in the region (see Ncube and Anyanwu, 2012; Hassine, 2015, Hlasny and Verme, 2015, van der Weide et al. 2016, or Assaad et al. 2017).